Profile Matching for the Generalization and Personalization of Causal Inferences: Case study

 \subsection{Balance toward three target covariate profiles}

-We strive to balance each exposure group relative to the target profile by finding, for each exposure group, the largest subsample such that the mean of each observed covariate in this sample differs from its value in the profile by at most some threshold.
-For covariate $p$, we define this threshold $\delta_p$ as a scaled three-way pooled standard deviation: $ \delta_p = 0.05 \times \sqrt{(s_{p, 0}^2 + s_{p, 1}^2 + s_{p, 2}^2)/3} $ where $s_{p,j}$ is the standard deviation of covariate $p$ in exposure group $j = 0, 1, 2$.
-In this way, the three exposure groups are balanced both relative to each other and relative to the target.
+For the sake of illustration, the target profiles consist of the means of observed covariates.
+For each covariate $p$, we define the balance threshold as $ \delta_p = 0.05 \times \sqrt{(s_{p, 0}^2 + s_{p, 1}^2 + s_{p, 2}^2)/3} $ where $s_{p,j}$ is the standard deviation of covariate $p$ in exposure group $j = 0, 1, 2$.
+Profile matching results in three samples of maximal size that are balanced both relative to each other and relative to the target.

-Profile matching results in three balanced samples of maximal size for each target.
 Balanced samples for the sexual minority population have the following sample sizes: no opioid use = 661, opioid use without misuse = 3,216, and opioid misuse = 358.
 Balanced samples for the Appalachian target population have the following sample sizes: no opioid use = 23,186, opioid use without misuse = 9,143, and opioid misuse = 895.
 Balanced samples for the vulnerable patient profile have the following sample sizes: no opioid use = 219, opioid use without misuse = 115, and opioid misuse = 57.
-An alternative approach to profile matching creates pairwise cardinality matched sets of equal sizes for each pairwise exposure group comparison.
-We describe and present results for this alternative method in the Supplementary Materials.
+In the eAppendix, we describe and illustrate an alternative approach to profile matching that creates pairwise cardinality matched sets of equal sizes for each pairwise exposure group comparison.

-For the sexual minority covariate profile, we evaluate the performance of profile matching using TASMDs.
-In calculating the TASMD for each covariate, we use as the denominator the three-way pooled standardized deviation, $\sqrt{(s_{p, 0}^2 + s_{p, 1}^2 + s_{p, 2}^2)/3}$.
+For the sexual minority covariate profile, we evaluate the performance of profile matching using target absolute standardized mean differences.
+In calculating the target absolute standardized mean difference for each covariate, we use as the denominator the three-way pooled standardized deviation, $\sqrt{(s_{p, 0}^2 + s_{p, 1}^2 + s_{p, 2}^2)/3}$.
 In Figure \ref{fig:Fig2}, we see that profile matching achieves good balance relative to the target population.
-The vertical line signifies a TASMD equal to 0.1.
+The vertical line signifies a target absolute standardized mean difference equal to 0.1.